 Removal of Directors and Executive Officers

-Any Director or Executive Officer may be removed from his or her position before the expiration of the term of office by way of a special resolution.
+Any Director may be removed from his or her position before the expiration of their term of office by way of a special resolution of the Executive.
+Any Executive Officer may be removed from his or her position before the expiration of their term of office by way of a special resolution of members.

-In the event that a Director or Executive Officer resigns from his or her office, or ceases to be a member of SMHA, or is removed from his or her position for any other reason which results in the office being vacated, the vacancy thereby created may be filled for the unexpired portion of the term by the directors from among the members of the Association.
+In the event that a Director or Executive Officer resigns from his or her office, or ceases to be a member of SMHA, or is removed from his or her position for any other reason which results in the office being vacated, the vacancy thereby created may be filled for the unexpired portion of the term by the Directors from among the members of the Association.

 If a Director or Executive Officer is absent from Fifty percent (50%) or more meetings of the Board in a 12- month period, the Director or Executive Officer must provide a written explanation to the Board outlining the reasons for the absence.
 The explanation may be provided prior to the additional absence and must be provided no later than one week following the additional absence.
 If the Director or Executive Officer fails to provide an explanation or if the Board determines that the explanation provided is inadequate, the Director or Executive Officer may be removed from his or her position on the Board and the position will be vacant.